-ONCE-MONTHLY KISUNLA IS THE FIRST AND ONLY FDA-APPROVED ATT WITH DOSING INSTRUCTIONS THAT ALLOW FOR LIMITED-DURATION TREATMENT1*†
+ONCE-MONTHLY KISUNLA IS THE FIRST AND ONLY FDA-APPROVED AMYLOID-TARGETING THERAPY (ATT) WITH DOSING THAT ALLOWS PATIENTS TO COMPLETE TREATMENT COURSE1*†

 - If an infusion is missed, resume administration every 4 weeks at the scheduled dose as soon as possible

-- Consider stopping dosing based on removal of amyloid plaques to minimal levels consistent with a visually negative amyloid PET scan‡
+- Consider completing treatment course based on removal of amyloid plaques to minimal levels consistent with a visually negative amyloid PET scan‡

 Obtain recent baseline brain MRI prior to initiating treatment.
 Perform an MRI prior to infusions 2, 3, 4, and 7.
 If a patient experiences symptoms suggestive of ARIA, clinical evaluation should be performed, including an MRI if indicated.
 Recommendations for dosing in patients with ARIA-E and ARIA-H depend on clinical symptoms and radiographic severity.
 Depending on ARIA severity, use clinical judgment in considering whether to continue dosing, interrupt treatment, or permanently discontinue Kisunla.1 See Prescribing Information for additional dosing considerations.